sudekacar/codingwithsude/README.md

 - 👋 Hi, I’m @codingwithsude
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning pythonjava
+- 🌱 I’m trying to imrpove my overall coding skills
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me on my profile

 <!---
 codingwithsude/codingwithsude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.